Menu

 Shutterstock

-Madrid, the vibrant and bustling capital of Spain, has become a popular destination for expats seeking a new home.
+Madrid, Spain's vibrant and bustling capital, has become a popular destination for expats seeking a new home.
 With its rich history, stunning architecture and exceptional quality of life, it's no wonder why many are choosing to buy a property in this beautiful city.
 If that also includes you, here's a quick overview of the market and what to expect.

 The current housing market in Madrid

 One of the main factors driving the housing market in Madrid is the scarcity of available properties.
+According to the real estate website Idealista, housing stock in the capital decreased by 11% in 2024.
+This has been compounded by a slower pace of new constructions.
 The limited supply of housing, coupled with the increasing demand, has created a highly competitive landscape.

 Foreign investment in the real estate sector has also influenced the rise in property prices in Madrid.
-Investors worldwide have identified the city as an attractive market for property acquisition due to its economic stability and cultural richness, among other factors.
-Expats represent about 15% of the purchase demand in the city.
+Investors worldwide have identified the city as an attractive market for property acquisition due to its economic stability and cultural richness.
+Other factors driving the city's housing market include a robust economy and its popularity as a tourist destination.

 Purchasing property as an expat in Madrid